craig1901/Argon-Complexity/README.md

 ## Results

-For results on this project, I collected the time it took to complete the computation of the cyclomatic complexities for all commits for a given repo
+For results on this project, I collected the time it took to complete the computation of the cyclomatic complexities for all commits for a given repo.
+As can be seen from the graph below, the use of workers to complete this task is very useful where we have a drastic drop in completion time when we increase from 1 worker to 2.
+This project was done on local development so all workers were all executed on the same machine, which is not the intended use of a distributed project such as this so if all workers were on different machines, the completion time would decrease even more as the worker count increased.

 Results based on this [Repository](https://github.com/craig1901/chatServer/):